metepg/Mjump/README.md

 - Use Word0 for general word navigation
 - Use Char2 for more precise jumps
 - Line mode is great for long files
-- Use actions starting with `Global` to jump across editors
 - Combine with IdeaVim for the best experience

 ## Contributing